pdelteil/HackerOneAPIClient/README.md

 ### createReport

-The basic use is as follows
+The basic use is as follows:

 `./createReports.sh -mode programName domain bug`